 Chapter 1

-Google Vacation Rentals: Owners’ Guide (2024)
+Google Vacation Rentals: Owners’ Guide (2025)

 What is Google Vacation Rentals?

-GVR is a metasearch engine for vacation rentals, with which Google seeks to become the most used channel to find vacation accommodation.
+GVR is a metasearch engine for vacation rentals, with which Google seeks to become the most used channel to find vacation accommodations.
 The service is completely free for both hosts and guests and is available on desktop and mobile devices.

 If you’ve ever used a flight search engine, you can think of Google Vacation Rentals as its travel industry equivalent, and vacation rental platforms as airlines.